Call me crazy, because yes, I like to dig out tree stumps! I do it the fun and easy way, and I'm really good at it.

-The Most Fun and Easy Way to Remove Tree Stumps
+The Easiest and Most Fun Way to Remove a Tree Stump

 Why I Like to Dig Stumps (According to Her)